WesleyMcGinn/W-Mail/README.md

 # W-Mail
+## The most basic mailing system
-This is an extremely basic computerized mailing system.  -  No email addresses, no organizing emails, and no private messages.
-One can simply put in their four-digit passcode, receive the latest message posted on the website, and send a message if they want to.
+**_This is an extremely basic computerized mailing system.  -  No email addresses, no organizing emails, no saving emails, no passwords, and no private messages.
+One can simply receive the latest message posted on the website and send a message if they want to.
+A mailing system could not be more basic._**